 Amy Graham was raised in Kansas City Missouri, where she studied nursing.
 In 1979 she relocated to Oklahoma and lives with her husband Gary, in Owasso.
 They have 6 grown children and 13+ grandchildren.
 She was involved with CASA and Call Rape before becoming Director of Health and Safety for the Tulsa Chapter of the American Red Cross.
 After 17 years, she retired from Red Cross and began working with Drug Prevention Strategies through Rogers County’s Healthy Community Partnership in 2009.
 She is currently working as the Project Director for the Partnerships For Success grant battling Prescription Drug Misuse.

-Caitlin Turpel was born and raised in Boca Raton, FL.
+Caitlin Hendrex was born and raised in Boca Raton, FL.
 She has a Bachelor of Science in Sociology with a focus on Health and Human Rights from Suffolk University in Boston.
-Caitlin has always had a passion for working with youth, and is thrilled to work on expanding healthy life choices and teaching Rogers’ County youth about prevention as Project Director for the STOP ACT( Sober Truth on Preventing Underage Drinking) and PICH grants.
-Caitlin is happy to be living closer to family in Claremore with her two rescue dogs, Lola and Pam.
+Caitlin has always had a passion for working with youth, and is thrilled to work on expanding healthy life choices and teaching Rogers’ County youth about prevention as Project Coordinator for the Drug Free Communities Grant in the Oologah Community Coalition.
+Caitlin is happy to be living closer to family in Claremore with her husband, Kyle, daughter, Harper, and two rescue dogs, Lola and Pam.